 Reduce Your Risk Using Integrated Remediation and Qualys Flow Automation

 Most security vendors perform security assessments and then stop.
 The remediation of the security findings is left up to the security teams.
-TotalCloud solution offers out-of-box one-click remediation for vulnerabilities and misconfigurations.
-If these out-of-box remediations don’t meet your needs, then you can build your own using Qualys Flow (QFlow), a low-code/no-code drag-and-drop product to build cloud-native workflows.
+The Qualys TotalCloud solution offers out-of-box, one-click remediation for vulnerabilities and misconfigurations.
+If these out-of-box remediations don’t meet your needs, then you can build your own using Qualys Flow (QFlow), a low-code/no-code, drag-and-drop product to build cloud-native workflows.

 With Qualys Flow, you can build end-to-end workflows – from kickoff assessment, assessing risk, quarantining the workload, triggering change control workflow, to patching the workload.
 The above screenshot shows an example of a QFlow that can be used for remediating high-risk vulnerabilities.
 This QFlow is triggered when a new virtual machine instance is instantiated.
 The QFlow will then automatically install an agent in the new virtual machine, start a scan, wait for the scan results, and check whether the risk score of the virtual machine is greater than the accepted threshold.
 If the risk score exceeds the threshold, it will quarantine the virtual machine, create a ServiceNow ticket for patching the VM, and wait for the ticket to be approved.
 Once the ticket is approved, the QFlow will trigger and apply the patch for the vulnerability, and once the patch is applied, remove the virtual machine from quarantine.

 TotalCloud enables you to significantly improve your MTTR and lower risk by using automated out-of-box and custom remediations.